SECONDMENT - Cybercrime Operations Officer

 Experience Required

-• At least three years in the area in question, and where necessary, management experience.
-Ten years’ experience in the area is required if the post holder does not have the required level of education.
+• At least three years of experience in the cybercrime area.
+Ten years’ experience in cybercrime is required if the post holder does not have the required level of education.

 Languages

-• Fluency in English is required.
+• Working knowledge of English is required.
 Proficiency in a second official working language of the Organization (Arabic, French or Spanish) would be an additional asset.

 Abilities Required

-• Ability to maintain objectivity and apply logical, specifically inductive, reasoning
+• Ability to maintain objectivity and apply logical reasoning.